Are You Called To Be A Priest?

 A women interested in exploring the possibility of a call to the religious life with the Chaldean Sisters, Daughter of Mary Immaculate order, will be asked to have contact with the convent novice mistress to help discern God’s will for her.
 The young woman then begins a regular relationship with the community.
 She tries to clarify her motives, her desires, her relationships, and her fears as she considers the religious life.
 During this time the candidate should be experiencing deep dialogue with God, with herself, and with others.

-If you are interested in learning more about a vocation to the religious life, please contact the convent at 248-987-6731 and ask to speak to Sr. Agnes.
+If you are interested in learning more about a vocation to the religious life, please contact Our Lady of Chaldeans convent at 248-987-6731 and ask to speak to Sr. Agnes.